Secure & Confidential

 Once you determine that you wish to proceed forward with a personal injury action in Kentucky

-After consulting with your Lexington attorney, you can draft a demand letter to send to the defendant, and the court.
-This includes the basis for your claim, the names of the defendant, and the damages you are seeking.
+After consulting with your Lexington attorney, you can draft a demand letter to send to the defendant and the court.
+This includes the basis for your claim, the names of the defendants, and the damages you are seeking.
 If no settlement can be reached you then enter the discovery process, which will lead to another opportunity for settlement, or trial.

 Kentucky Personal Injury Settlement